Living-with-machines/lwmdb/docs/contributing.md

 # Contributing

-Please see the `CODE_OF_CONDUCT.md` file for our policies on contributing.
-We broadly follow the [Turing Way Code of Conduct](https://the-turing-way.netlify.app/community-handbook/coc.html) to encourage a pleasant experience contributing and collaborating on this project.
+Please see our [Code of Conduct](code_of_conduct.md) for policies on contributing.
+We also broadly follow the [Turing Way Code of Conduct](https://the-turing-way.netlify.app/community-handbook/coc.html) to encourage a pleasant experience contributing and collaborating on this project.

 ## Documentation